athrael-soju/Titanium/README.md

 # That's all folks!

 Do you want to collaborate, or have suggestions for improvement?
-You can reach to me on:
+You can reach me on:

 - [LinkedIn](https://www.linkedin.com/in/athosg/)
 - [Professional Website](https://athosgeorgiou.com/)